aimeos/laravel-cms/docs/graphql-pages.md

 Required parameters are:

 input
-: JSON object with key/value pairs for the page properties
+: JSON object with key/value pairs for the [page properties](../graphql-datatypes.md#page-properties)

+All properties are optional.
+The input parameter contains two additional parameters which must be passed if shared content elements or files are referenced in the `data` or `meta` property:

+contents (list of IDs)
+: List of IDs from the shared content elements which are referenced in `data` or `meta` sections

+files (list of IDs)
+: List of IDs from the files which are referenced in `data` or `meta` sections

-All properties are optional and this request will return:
+The request will return:

 ```json
 {